 Age UK have some useful information about the deprivation of assets and the means test, depending on where you live in the UK:

 Other factors that affect how much you pay for care

 The cost of care varies a lot around the UK.
 The cost is usually higher where employment costs and properties are more expensive.

 The cost of living in residential care can be split into:

-You can find out how your local authority charges for the care services.
-Find your local council on the GOV.UK website
+Find out how your local authority charges for care services on the GOV.UK website.

-If you’re in Northern Ireland, find your local Health and Social Care Trust on the nidirect website
+If you live in Northern Ireland, find your local Health and Social Care Trust on the nidirect websiteopens in new window.

 Which care home you choose can also affect how much you pay.

 You can choose a more expensive one than the local authority is prepared to pay for.
 But usually your family (or sometimes you) will have to pay the difference.